No Whine with Dinner

 Liz Weiss MS, RD & Janice Newell Bissex MS, RD

 Mealtime can often be a struggle for parents and kids.
 While parents put the time into cooking up healthy dishes, kids may refuse to try even a bite.
-The duo from Meal Makeover Moms, Liz Weiss MS, RD and Janice Newell Bissex MS, RD have “been there, done that”.
+The duo from Meal Makeover Moms Meal, Liz Weiss MS, RD and Janice Newell Bissex MS, RD have “been there, done that”.
 They are offering some practical advice and kid-tested recipes to make mealtime more enjoyable for everyone.
-Super Kids Nutrition chatted with Liz about their newest book No Whine with Dinner and their approach to providing families with nutritious meals.
+Super Kids Nutrition chatted with Liz about their book No Whine with Dinner and their approach to providing families with nutritious meals.

 In the book, you mention that you don’t believe in “kid foods.”
 Can you elaborate on what you mean by that?